Adversarial Dependence Minimization: Detailed Experimental Setups

 \subsection{Experimental Setup: ImageNet SSL}

-We trained two-layer dependence networks on standardized representations.
-The encoder is a ResNet-50 backbone with a three-layer fully-connected projection head with a hidden dimension of 4096, an output dimension of 512, ReLU activation functions, and intermediate BatchNorm layers.
+We trained two-layer dependency predictors with no probes.
+The encoder is a ResNet-50 backbone with a three-layer fully connected projection head with a hidden dimension of 4096, an output dimension of 512, ReLU activations, and intermediate BatchNorm layers.
 We used the LARS optimizer~\citep{you2017LARS} with a momentum of 0.9, a base learning rate of 1.5 with linear scaling rule~\citep{goyal2017lr_scaling_rule}, a batch size of 1024, and a weight decay of $10^{-4}$.
 The learning rate follows a cosine decay schedule~\citep{loshchilov2016sgdr} with 10 epochs of linear warmup.
-The dependence networks are trained with a ratio of $k=4$ steps with a base learning rate of 6.
-The model is trained on the ImageNet dataset for 100 epochs and follows the same data augmentations as in~\cite{grill2020BYOL_ssl}.
+The dependence branch is trained with a ratio of $k=4$ steps with a base learning rate of 6.
+The model is trained on the ImageNet dataset for 300 epochs and follows the same data augmentations as in~\cite{grill2020BYOL_ssl}.

 \paragraph{Linear evaluation.} We followed standard procedure and trained a linear classifier on top of the frozen representations from the backbone.
 We used the SGD optimizer with a learning rate of 1.5, a weight decay of $10^{-6}$, a batch size of 256, and trained for 100 epochs.
 The learning rate follows a cosine decay schedule~\citep{loshchilov2016sgdr}.
 We applied two data augmentations during training: random horizontal flipping with $p=0.5$ and random cropping by keeping at least 8\% of the image area, followed by resizing to 224 $\times$ 224 pixels.
-During the evaluation, the images were resized so that the smaller side was 256 pixels wide and then center cropped to 224 $\times$ 224 pixels.
+During the evaluation, the images were resized so that the shorter side was 256 pixels, then center-cropped to 224 $\times$ 224 pixels.